vujadetech/ideazzz-deep-thoughts-with-Todd-Igoe/geek-comedy-purgatory.md

 A good example of a vacuously true statement "in the wild" was [a tweet from _Netflix_ addressing a petition to cancel _Good Omens_](https://decider.com/2019/06/21/netflix-amazon-respond-good-omens-petition/).
 The petition was trivial to address. _Netflix_ can easily promise not to make another episode of _Good Omens_ for the (vacuously) true reason that _they never made an episode of it in the first place_ - [it's produced by __Amazon Prime__](https://www.amazon.com/dp/B07FMHTRFF)!

 - Morrissey cancelled his sold-out concert in Los Angeles, CA upon finding out that the only reason the show sold out is that [he's extremely popular among Latinos](https://www.washingtonpost.com/posteverything/wp/2014/10/08/why-do-mexican-americans-love-morrissey-so-much/?noredirect=on&utm_term=.14144eb64aa0).
 "I don't want your vote - I mean, concert ticket money - just because my lyrical and vocal style surprisingly resonates disproportiantely with Latinos.
 You should want me for who I am as a person."
 Concertgoers' concerns were not assuaged when it was announced that instead of issuing refunds, the show would go on as scheduled with headliner Ricky Martin.

+- Doubling down!
+Amidst staunch criticism of Trump's plan to build a "big, beautiful wall" along the 2000 mile border

+Although *Make America Great Again ** Again** then normal* sdfs

+sdf *Make America Great Again **Again** c * campaign _

+blah *one star **one more** back to one*

+- ***Rock the Primary!***

+- The NSA and FBI have issued a joint security warning due to an ... which indicate that on February 14, 2020, hundreds of Mexicans are planning to cross the US border and steal Americans' hearts.

+- Every year thousands of Mexicans cross the US border and steal jobs from American actors.